Bishesh-ops/Boids/README.md

     * **Alignment:** Boids steer towards the average heading of local flockmates.
     * **Cohesion:** Boids steer to move toward the average position of local flockmates.
 * **Performance Optimization:** Uses a **Quadtree** data structure to drastically reduce the complexity of neighbor searching from O(n²) to O(n log n), allowing for a large number of boids to run smoothly.
-* **Interactive Emitter:** The flock is attracted to and follows the user's mouse cursor.
 * **Visual Trails:** Each boid leaves a beautiful, faint trail that visualizes the flowing, hypnotic patterns of the flock's movement.
 * **Screen Wrapping:** Boids that exit one side of the screen seamlessly reappear on the opposite side.
 * **Directional Rendering:** Boids are rendered as triangles that are always oriented in the direction of their velocity.